 ECE 101 Child Development

 An interrelated study of the physical, affective, social, cognitive, and moral growth of children from prenatal through middle childhood.
 Content is presented chronologically to develop understanding from various research sources and the major theorists.

-ECE 102 Child Care: Programs and Practice
+ECE 102 Early Childhood Programs and Practices

 ECE 201 Foundations of Early Childhood Education

 This course is an introduction to early childhood education.
 Historical, psychological, social, and philosophical foundations are examined and provide a base for evaluation of contemporary programs.